network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 merely specifying the URLs that used for GET and PUT in the process of executing the test.

-Both the client and the server MUST support HTTP/2 over TLS 1.3.
+Both the client and the server MUST support HTTP/2 over TLS.
 The client MUST be able to send a GET request and a POST.
 The server MUST be able to respond to both of these HTTP commands.